govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 - 0x01 - "INVALID" - The status of the Referenced Token is revoked, annulled, taken back, recalled or cancelled.

 A Invalid token cannot be reinstated, changed back to Valid.
 It must stay revoked for its lifetime.
 Below is a example list of 8 statuses.
+Future use-cases may include statuses for suspension and credential refresh.
+These are not part of the initial scope.

 ```
 status[0] = 1